ouxch/tmdb-helper/README.md

-This is a utools plugin, match the exact movie or episode from TMDB.
+This is an [utools](https://www.u.tools/) plugin:

+- extract name and year from the video file name
+- match information from themoviedb.org.

-It is just a personal project, prepare to work for myself.
+It is just a personal toy for myself.